pigmonkey/backcountrynavigation/chapters/03-compass_and_position_plotting.md

 The process of taking bearings from objects in the real world and transferring them to the map in order to determine position -- position plotting -- is called "triangulation" in the civilian world and "resection" by the military.
 For simplicity's sake, we'll use the combination phrase "Triangulation/Resection."

 The Triangulation/Resection process is pretty much a universal and instructions follow.
-The primary difference in the process among our three recommended compasses -- the British prismatics, the military M27 lensatic, and the Brunton Combi -- is the in the mechanics of taking the bearings and we'll cover each individually.
+The primary difference in the process among our three recommended compasses -- the British prismatics, the military M27 lensatic, and the Brunton Combi -- is in the mechanics of taking the bearings and we'll cover each individually.

 As we've done before, let's move straight to an example, beginning with the map in Figure 35, which covers a section of the upper Green River country in Wyoming.